 Permits may be required

-Oftentimes when backpacking in National Parks or other protected areas, you’ll need a backcountry permit that you’ll have to arrange ahead of time.
+Oftentimes when backpacking in National Parks or other protected areas, you’ll need a backcountry or wilderness permit that you’ll have to arrange ahead of time.

 Depending on the area, these limited permits go on sale months in advance (usually on Recreation.gov) and sell out very quickly.
 Typically, they also save a certain number of permits saved for first-come-first-serve.
 In this case, you’ll need to be at the ranger station or information center in person to try to snag a spot.